-THE FINANCIAL AID PRIORITY DEADLINE IS MARCH 1, 2008.
+THE FINANCIAL AID PRIORITY DEADLINE IS MARCH 1, 2011.
 STUDENTS MUST REAPPLY FOR FINANCIAL AID EACH ACADEMIC YEAR.

-Clearwater Academic Achievement Program
+Clearwater Academic Scholarship

-CCC's Academic Achievement Scholarships are awarded at the time of admission.
+CCC's Academic Scholarships are awarded at the time of admission.
 Awards are based on a student's academic performance, as demonstrated through his/her SAT/ACT scores.
-These awards are available for up to four years, based upon maintaining a grade point average of at least 3.0
+These awards are available for up to four years, based upon maintaining satisfactory academic progress.